Waterdish/Shipwright-Android/README.md

 Near-plane clipping with first-person items like the slingshot.<br>

 <h3>Build Instructions:</h3>
-1.Edit the app/build.gradle file to point to your ndk folder.
+1. Edit the app/build.gradle file to point to your ndk folder.
 NDK 26+ tested as working.<br>
-2.Open the project in android studio and build.<br>
+2. Open the project in android studio and build.<br>